jprusik/browser-interactions-testing/README.md

 ### Execute only selected page tests

-Each test page entry in the `testPages` constant of `tests/constants.ts` can take the optional property `onlyTest`.
+Each test page entry in the `testPages` constant of `constants/test-pages.ts` can take the optional property `onlyTest`.
 If debug mode is active and one or more pages has a truthy `onlyTest` value, only those pages will be tested.

 If debug mode is not active, `onlyTest` values will be ignored.

 ### Start tests from a specific point

-Passing the environment variable `START_FROM_TEST_URL` with the url of the test you wish to start with can help avoid re-running "known good" tests, when using `onlyTest` is impractical (e.g. `START_FROM_TEST_URL=https://www.pinterest.com/login/ npm run test:all:debug`)
+Passing the environment variable `START_FROM_TEST_URL` with the url of the test you wish to start with can help avoid re-running "known good" tests, when using `onlyTest` is impractical (e.g. `START_FROM_TEST_URL=https://www.pinterest.com/login/ npm run test:static:debug`)

 ## CI / CD